superbestaudiofriends/headphone-measurements-frequency-response/README.md

 cFPC02-Grado-SR225-L.txt
 cEAR32-ZMF-VeriteOpen-Univ-2-L.txt

+## Measurement Systems

+cEAR32 MiniDSP EARS with screws removed (better seal) with compensation 3.2 cEAR30 MiniDSP EARS with screws intact (stock) with compensation 3.02 cFPC21 Flat Plate Coupler (no pinna with foam and felt overlay)

+Note all all compensations for each system are made somewhat comparable to each other.
+There may be differences because of seal, inconsistencies in placement, etc.

 ## File Format

 All frequency response data will be 1/6 octave smoothed.
 The file will have two columns, frequency Response and amplitude in db, separated by a space or tab character.
 There will be no headers.
 The columns will look like this:<br>